-- On a medium heat, fry your garlic, fresh rosemary and onion in rapeseed oil.
-Once they begin to soften, you can stir in mushrooms and water.
+- On medium heat, fry your garlic, fresh rosemary and onion in rapeseed oil.
+Once they begin to soften, you can stir in the mushrooms and water.

 - Crank the heat up slightly and cook until the mushrooms begin to soften, stirring occasionally.
 Adding water helps the mushrooms steam through without adding additional oil.

-- When the mushrooms have softened, stir in the butter, flour and mylk.
-Then add a large pinch of sea salt and good grinding of black pepper.
+- When the mushrooms have softened, stir in the butter, flour and dairy-free milk.
+Then add a large pinch of sea salt and a good grinding of black pepper.
 Simmer on a lower heat, stirring occasionally until you notice the sauce thickening and getting creamy.